juno-fx/Helios/docs/package-management.md

 ## Package List Generation

-A preprocessing step flattens the data into a list of distro-specific packages, combining:
+A preprocessing step flattens the data into a list of packages, combining:

 1. All package mappings from the inherited groups
 2. Any mappings explicitly defined for that distro